 The goods will not be on open sale but will instead be offered for sale during the course of a very slick sales promotion, delivered from a podium to a crowd of expectant consumers, who are very often completely taken in by sales tactics that rely on crowd psychology to generate excitement.
 These tactics may include asking consumers to put up their hands if they want to buy certain goods or a bag of goods, or selecting certain consumers to the exclusion of the rest of the audience.

 In a typical sale, the salesperson will begin by offering low-value goods at giveaway prices.
 They will then proceed to develop the sales atmosphere by apparently offering for sale more valuable items.
 These items may actually be purchased by people 'planted' in the audience by the organisers.
 A limited selection of brand-name electrical goods may be displayed on the sales rostrum, but they may never actually be sold.
-Their presence, however, ensures that audience interest is maintained.
+However, their presence ensures that audience interest is maintained.
 In some cases there may be a 'plant' in the audience who has been put there by the sales promoter.
-This person then appears to be getting some genuine bargains which only adds to the excitement.
+This person then appears to be getting some genuine bargains, which only adds to the excitement.

 The sales practices described are likely to be 'banned practices' under the 'bait advertising' provisions (or 'bait and switch') of the Consumer Protection from Unfair Trading Regulations 2008.
 The promoter could face either prosecution or action under the Enterprise Act 2002 to prevent the practices.
 There could also be action against deceptive descriptions, pricing methods or fraud.